anibridge/anibridge-docs/docs/configuration.md

 **`sections`**: A list of Plex library section names to constrain synchronization to.
 Leave empty/unset to include all sections.

 **`genres`**: A list of genres to constrain synchronization to.
 Leave empty/unset to include all genres.

+??? tip "Plex Webhooks"

+    To use the `webhook` [scan mode](#scan_modes) with Plex, add a webhook pointing to AniBridge at `/webhook/plex` as described in the [Plex Webhooks documentation](https://support.plex.tv/articles/115002267687-webhooks/).

+    An example webhook URL might be `http://localhost:4848/webhook/plex`.

 ### list_provider: `anilist`